JimMAllen/AlgorithmV2/README.md

 The system should include a mechanism for triggering an Ecological Momentary Assessment (EMA).
 EMAs are brief surveys that ask individuals about their experiences, behaviors, and moods at the moment.

+Jim: "Close to when we expect PA to be performed"?

 The triggering of an EMA should occur exactly once every day and can happen at different specific times throughout the day (5am, 11am, 12pm, 1pm, and 5pm).

 The decision to trigger an EMA should be based on the individual's expected activity for the day, which can be retrieved from their last daily questionnaire.
 If no activity is planned, the EMA should be triggered during the lunch time slot (12pm).
 If an activity is planned for a specific time slot, the EMA should be triggered during that time slot.

 In the EMA, the person will again specify whether and in which slot they expect to be active.
 When the EMA is submitted, the system should check if an expected activity is still upcoming for the day.
-If it is, the system should start the selection of a situation for 'before_activity' right away (see Algorithm 2).
+If it is, the system should start the selection of a situation for 'before_activity' right away (Jim: right away?.
+Or should run 'before_activity' in the later slot?) (see Algorithm 2).

 Flowchart EMA: